top of page

 Indigenous

-Darla never caught a robin as a child in the northern Rocky Mountains.
-She never stopped trying to sneak behind the red-chested bird, her dirty feet silent against the earth.
+I never caught a robin as a child in the northern Rocky Mountains.
+But I never stopped trying to sneak behind the red-chested bird, my dirty feet silent against the earth.
 Robins fly away at the last second, wings flapping, as if saying, “You can’t catch me.”

-She can be found teaching her grandson the best ways to catch a robin and repeating, “Don’t give up.
+But I teach my grandson the best ways to catch a robin is by being sill. and I tell him, “Don’t give up.
 Never, ever give up.
 Someday, you’ll catch that robin.”

 BOOKS